 Sending HIPAA compliant emails involves implementing specific measures to ensure the secure transmission of PHI.
 Here's a guide on how to send HIPAA compliant emails:

 - Use a secure email service: Choose a secure and HIPAA compliant email service provider, such as Paubox.
-Ensure the service adheres to HIPAA regulations, signs a BAA, and employs encryption for data in transit.
+Make sure the service adheres to HIPAA regulations, signs a BAA, and uses encryption for data in transit.

-- Enable encryption: Ensure your email system supports rest and transition encryption.
-Use secure protocols like TLS or SSL to encrypt emails.
+- Enable encryption: Ensure that your email system supports encryption at rest and in transit.

-- Implement access controls: Limit access to PHI by implementing access controls.
-Ensure that only authorized personnel have access to sensitive information.
+- Implement access controls: Limit access to PHI by implementing access controls to authorized personnel.

 - Use secure attachments: When sending attachments containing PHI, encrypt the files or use password protection.
 This adds an extra layer of security to ensure that only intended recipients with the decryption key or password can access the sensitive information.